 Our Dominican Republic Destination Guide is right here.

 This corner of the coastline often gets missed by tourists because it's a bit of a journey to get there from any major city.
 It's about halfway between Puerto Plata and Samana, two major tourist stops.
-But in true DR fashion, the beaches are stunning and well worth the trek out there ... and I haven't even told you about Laguna Dudu yet (more on that below).
+But in true DR fashion, the beaches are stunning and well worth the trek out there, and I haven't even told you about Laguna Dudu yet.
 Need another reason to visit?
-Since it's not well-known by crowds of tourists, the prices are low, low, low.
+Since it's not well-known by travelers and is more of a local's spot, the prices are low, low, low.

 - Getting Oriented